johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 The existing metrics for reporting packet loss, as defined in {{?RFC1213}} (namely ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors), do not provide sufficient precision to automatically identify the cause of the loss and mitigate the impact.
 From a network operator's perspective, ifInDiscards can represent both intended packet loss (e.g., packets discarded due to policy) and unintended packet loss (e.g., packets dropped in error).
 Furthermore, these definitions are ambiguous, as vendors can and have implemented them differently.
 In some implementations, ifInErrors accounts only for errored packets that are dropped, while in others, it accounts for all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these; where they do, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting. {{?RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity (e.g., "For us" Reason Code) to support automated root cause analysis and impact mitigation.

 Hence, this document defines an information model for packet loss reporting, aiming to address these issues by presenting a packet loss classification scheme that can enable automated mitigation of unintended packet loss.
 In line with {{?RFC3444}}, this information model remains independent of specific implementations or transport protocols.
-We selected YANG to represent the information model for three main reasons.
-First, YANG, along with its data structure extensions {{!RFC8791}}, allows us to define the model in an abstract way, decoupled from specific implementations.
-This abstraction provides flexibility for diverse potential implementations, with the structure and groupings easily adaptable to data models such as SNMP {{?RFC1157}}, NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, or IPFIX {{?RFC7011}}.
-Second, YANG ensures a lossless translation from the information model to a YANG data model, preserving both semantics and structure.
-Lastly, YANG capitalises on the community’s broad familiarity with its syntax and use, facilitating easier adoption and evolution.

 The specific implementations of this information model (i.e., protocols and associated data models) are outside the scope of this document.
 The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2, although the information model might be extended in future to cover segments dropped at Layer 4.
+This document considers only the signals that may trigger automated mitigation plans and not how they are defined or executed.

 {{problem}} describes the problem to be solved.
 Section 4 describes the information model and requirements with a set of examples.
 Section 5 provides examples of discard signal-to-cause-to-auto-mitigation action mapping.
 Section 6 presents the information model as an abstract data structure in YANG, in accordance with {{!RFC8791}}.
 Appendix A provides an example of where packets may be discarded in a device.
 Appendix B details the authors' experience from implementing this model.

-This document considers only the signals that may trigger automated mitigation plans and not how they are defined or executed.

 Terminology {#terminology}
 ===========